Kouznetsov/rn-closable-modal/README.md

 This package is a closable modal for react native.
+This package allows to close the modal by:
+* Tapping outside of it
+* Hitting the back button on android devices

 ## Installation ##